Published on

 • I want to see if I can create something people actually use.

-• I think it will be cool to build a mobile app as a web developer.
+• I think it will be cool to build a fire mobile app as a web developer.

 I'm just a month into this, and I'm already learning a lot.
 It's interesting interacting with a mobile's native features, like SMS capturing (since I'll be tracking transactions based on transaction receipts).
 I'm also learning that designing for mobile is significantly different than designing for desktop.
-You can't just present the user with all the features, you have to be strategic about it, while still making sure they find them.
+You can't just present the user with all the features, you have to be strategic about it, while still making sure they find them — progressive disclosure.

-As I'm pursuing this project, this is the framework I'm using:
+As I'm pursuing this project, the framework I'm using is:

 • I'll time box it: So that it doesn't run forever.